 - 2018: L. Michelle Lewis, Debra Rudder Lohe, Ph.D., Kate McCollum, Teri Murray, Ph.D., and Janet Oberle

-Sarah Goble, a senior in health sciences at SLU, recorded a series of meditations to share with the community.
+Sarah Goble, a senior in health sciences at SLU, recorded a series of meditations to share with the community and which can be heard below.
 Goble has been teaching yoga and practicing meditation since 2016.